lindbrook/packageRank/README.md

 Because packages with zero downloads are not recorded in the log, there is a potential censoring problem.
-However, my analysis indicates that the number of packages available on CRAN, but not in its archive, without any downloads on a given day is actually pretty small (more about this in future releases).
-In fact, the number of archived packages that are downloaded is often pretty high (e.g., upwards of 50%).
+However, my analysis indicates that the number of packages on CRAN without any downloads on a given day is actually pretty small.
+In fact, the number of archived packages, not on CRAN, that are downloaded is often pretty high.
+(More about these numbers in future releases.)

 #### computing rank percentile